 Sun Safety Tips: Dermatologist Sunscreen Recommendations

 Depending on your skin type and dermatological history, a dermatologist can help you find the best sunscreen to protect against UV rays while providing optimal benefit to your skin.
 Plus, there are a lot of new options like powdered and tinted sunscreens, so it may be worthwhile to sit down with your dermatologist to go over your new options, especially if you have sensitive skin or are very prone to sunburn.
-Dr. Pruett says for daily use she often recommends, “Sunscreens that are tinted (with iron oxide) work well to block HEV light and these are great options for every day because they can be incorporated into your makeup routine as a tinted moisturizer.
-Products like EltaMD UV Elements and Colorescience Sunfortettable Total Protection Face Shield SPF 50 are great options for daily use.”
-One of Dr. Pruett’s new favorites for all-day wear is, “Colorescience Sunforgettable Total Protection Brush-On Shield SPF 50 because it allows for easy reapplication throughout the day.”
+For daily use we recommend sunscreens that are tinted (with iron oxide) that work well to block HEV light.
+These are great options for every day because they can be incorporated into your makeup routine as a tinted moisturizer.
+Products like EltaMD UV Elements are great options for daily use.

 Tips for Soothing Sunburns